TojalLab/signeR/inst/extdata/metadata_help.md

 # Metadata matrix

 Clinical data is a tab-delimited text file with a matrix of available metadata (clinical and/or survival) for each sample.
-It must have a first column of sample ids, named as “SampleID”, whose entries match the row names of the **SNV matrix**.
-The number and title of the remaning columns are optional, however if *survival* data is included it must be organized in a column named **time** (in months) and another named **status** (which contains 1 for death events and 0 for censored samples).
-The table below shows a example of the clinical data matrix structure.
+It must have a first column of sample IDs, named “SampleID”, whose entries match the row names of the **SNV matrix**.
+The number and title of the remaining columns are optional, however if *survival* data is included it must be organized in a column named **time** (in months) and another named **status** (which contains 1 for death events and 0 for censored samples).
+The table below shows an example of the clinical data matrix structure.

 <table class="table table-striped table-hover" style="margin-left: auto; margin-right: auto;">
  <thead>